Olheiro/GHubBackuperator/README.md

 The settings files backed up are located in %LocalAppData%\LGHUB\,
 %AppData%\G HUB\, %AppData%\lghub\ and %ProgramData%\LGHUB\ and are saved in
 Downloads/GHub_Backup.
-Backup size can vary, but it's reasonable to expect a couple of GB.
-Some sources claim files in ProgramData don't need to be backed up, but my testing has shown restoring those makes for a smoother transition to previous settings with a fresh G Hub install.

-The utility automatically detects the directory of the Downloads folder so it is compatible with Windows installations that don't use the same name as in English and other languages.
-It also automatically requests UAC elevation for the restore batch file so it can have write access to ProgramData.
+The backup can be saved to or restored from the default Downloads\GHub_Backup or a custom location can be chosen.

+The batch file must be run as administrator so it can have write access to ProgramData.
+It automatically requests UAC elevation if launched without administrator priviledge.

 -------